 The Committee on Academic Affairs will deal with the Assembly's engagement in policy issues in the area of academic life.
-It will receive and propose potential legislation, provide advice for the President and Vice President for Academic Affairs and discuss programming and policy initiatives.
-This Committee will be composed of the Vice President for Academic Affairs, who will serve as chair, and several members of the Assembly as assigned by the Executive Committee.
+It will receive and propose potential legislation, provide advice for the President and Chair of Academic Affairs and discuss programming and policy initiatives.
+This Committee will be composed of the Vice President for Academic Affairs, who will serve as chair, the Curriculum and Educational Policy Representative, the Curriculum and Implementation Policy Representative, the Faculty Committee Representative, one Development Representative, and one Class President.

-- e) Student Organizations Oversight Committee (SOOC) - i) The Assembly is the organization on campus with the authority to charter student organizations.
+e) Student Organizations Oversight Committee (SOOC)

+- i) The Assembly is the organization on campus with the authority to charter student organizations.
 It achieves this through the Student Organizations Oversight Committee which works in collaboration with the Office of Student Activities.
-The final decision- making power regarding all student organizations and clubs rests with the student leadership. - ii) A charter is an organization's mandate to operate on campus.
+The final decision-making power regarding all student organizations and clubs rests with the student leadership. - ii) A charter is an organization's mandate to operate on campus.
 Charters are approved by the SOOC and grant an organization access to meeting spaces on campus and use of certain College properties.
 It also indicates whether or not an organization is eligible for SAFC funding. - iii) The Student Organizations Oversight Committee will deal with the Bowdoin Student Government's management of student organizations at the College.
-It will grant or deny proposed charters, review existing charters, provide advice for the President and Vice President for Student Organizations, and propose legislation related to club life - iv) The Committee will be composed of the Vice President for Student Organizations, who will serve as chair, the Vice President for the Treasury and several members of the Assembly as assigned by the Executive Committee. - v) The Committee will operate according to the Student Organizations Oversight Committee Rules and Regulations which are created and maintained by the Assembly. - f) Student Activities Funding Committee (SAFC) - i) The Student Activities Fee is a student-managed fund collected as part of the College bill.
+It will grant or deny proposed charters, review existing charters, provide advice for the President and Chair of Student Organizations, and propose legislation related to club life - iv) "The Committee will be composed of the Chair of Student Organizations, who will serve as chair, the Chair of the Treasury, each Vice President from each Class Council year, and two selected At-Large Representatives, who are selected by the Chair of the Student Organizations and the Chair of the Treasury." - v) The Committee will operate according to the Student Organizations Oversight Committee Rules and Regulations which are created and maintained by the Assembly. - f) Student Activities Funding Committee (SAFC) - i) The Student Activities Fee is a student-managed fund collected as part of the College bill.
 It is a distinct fee, explicitly for the purpose of supporting student life and under the exclusive control of students.
 It is administered by the Bowdoin Student Government through the Student Activities Funding Committee under administrative guidance but with no higher authority than the student leadership that allocates it. - ii) Guidelines - Funds from the Student Activities Fee may not be used as a donation to any offcampus organization or charity and must be for the benefit of the College community.